voldemoriarty/nanoLinux/Readme.md

   - Update the Quartus Project
   - Replace the board `.xml` files in `hardware` directory (Look in the GHRD for these)
   - Change the Uboot config in `uboot.sh` script
-  - The rest should remain unchangedupad
+  - The rest should remain unchanged

 ## Tidbits
   - If `apt` doesn't work in chroot with error `Couldn't create temporary file` do: